 53 years ago, Clarks Summit University awarded its first Alumnus of the Year.
-Since then, the Outstanding Service Award and Young Alumnus of the Year Award were added.
+Since then, the Outstanding Service Award and Young Alumnus Award were added.
 Nominations are made every year by CSU alumni.
 The winners are voted on by the Alumni Association Council.

 Paul Golden, executive director of alumni and development said, “When we look at who should get these awards, we are looking for men and women who have been faithful to Christ – faithful to serve Him in whatever their calling is.”